 1. MAJOR MARQUIS WARREN "THE BOUNTY HUNTER" Played by Samuel L. Jackson

-While the figures from DJANGO UNCHAINED came and went do to controversy, this is much clearer representation of SLJ as he is playing a character that is not older like Stephen.
+While the figures from DJANGO UNCHAINED came and went do to controversy, this is a much clearer representation of SLJ as he is playing a character that is not older like Stephen.
 Major Marquis Warren is "The Bounty Hunter" desperately in need of a lift to Minnie's Haberdashery as a winter storm is brewing and he has three dead bounties in tow.
 He manages to hitch a ride from the stagecoach of John "The Hangman" Ruth and as it turns out the two have actually met already.
-Major Warren carries a personal letter written to him by the now deceased President Abraham Lincoln.
+Major Warren carries a personal letter written to him by the now-deceased President Abraham Lincoln.
 He was pen pals with the President during the Civil War!
 And John Ruth has a real soft spot for that.
 However, all is not as it seems with Major Warren.
 Finding out the truth about Warren's "Lincoln Letter" is one of the greatest McGuffin's in recent cinema history.

 The figure is absolutely stunning with the Major's signature hat and duel pistols accessories.
 The facial likeness to the hardest working man in show business, Samuel L. Jackson, a Tarantino staple, is absolutely brilliant.
 Right down to the flecks of grey in his beard and his eyebrow scowl, its clear to even the casual moviegoer that this is Samuel L. Jackson.
-Together with what appears to be a poncho from the 1800's, you get warm just looking at this craftsmanship.
+Together with what appears to be a poncho from the 1800s, you get warm just looking at this craftsmanship.
 Not only does it look handmade, it feels handmade.
 As the main cog in the wild narrative, nailing Major Marquis Warren's likeness was essential as he and Kurt Russell are the biggest name stars in the film.
-And the mobility on all of the figures, starting with Major Warren, are just enough for pose-ability and not too much where every single joint has a hinge or balljoint.
+And the mobility on all of the figures, starting with Major Warren, is just enough for pose-ability and not too much where every single joint has a hinge or balljoint.

 2. JOHN RUTH "THE HANGMAN" Played by Kurt Russell